RoseMK/HelloWorld/README.md

 # HelloWorld

-Hi I am Roselina Mkhabela and I an new to github.
+Hi I am Roselina Mkhabela and I am new to github.

-I came from Tembisa, from a big family and I love them so much.
+I came from Tembisa